Mathematics and Statistics

 - The Statistics program consists of graduate courses and a thesis.
 Full-time students should complete the degree requirements within two years.

 - PhD – The PhD programs in Mathematics and in Statistics consist of graduate courses, a two-part comprehensive examination, and a thesis embodying the results of original research of a high calibre.
 Students are expected to complete the PhD degree requirements in three to four years.
 Upon completion of the thesis, a final oral examination and defence of thesis must take place.

 Contact a faculty supervisor

-Graduate applicants interested in research-based programs are strongly encouraged to contact a faculty supervisor at the time of application.
+Graduate applicants interested in research-based programs are strongly encouraged to connect with a faculty supervisor at the time of application.
 Visit the Department of Mathematics and Statistics website for areas for a list of faculty members, their research interests, and contact information.
-You may also use the Yaffle search engine to find a supervisor you may wish to work with.
+You may also use the Yaffle search application to find a supervisor you may wish to work with.

 Minimum admission requirements

 - MAS – Bachelor's degree (minimum second class honours) in Statistics or equivalent with courses in the following areas: statistical inference, experimental design, regression, computational statistics, and survey sampling

 - MSc – Bachelor's degree (minimum second class) in an appropriate area of study

 - PhD – Master’s degree in an appropriate area of study